orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-error[X] where X is the version the error type got introduced.
+error[X] where X is the version the error type got introduced. + a number

 ---